AgResearch/gbs_prism/README.md

 2. some items which were previously dumped into the filesystem are now simply passed around as lists of strings
    namely: method, bwa_references

+### Nextflow

+Here are some Nextflow-specific notes.

+1. Nextflow stages files by symlinking them into the work directory.
+Alas it follows symlinks, which breaks bwa alignment indexes if the reference genome is a symlink pointing away from where the index lives.
+For now this has been mitigated by mapping from well-known paths of genomes to well-known paths of their indexes, which is rather a fragile solution.